muhdaldiansyah/reality-knowledge-framework/part-1-foundations/chapter-01-basic-thinking/009-null-hypothesis.md

 ---

-## Building Null Hypothesis Thinking: Practical Framework
+## Building Null Hypothesis Thinking: Practical Kerangka

-### Daily Decision Framework
+### Daily Decision Kerangka

 1. **State assumption**: "This action will have no effect"
 2. **Define metrics**: How will you measure impact?